 Audio-Visual Quality.

-Poor call quality typically frustrates seniors, especially those with hearing or vision impairments and their caregivers.
+Poor call quality often frustrates seniors, especially those with hearing or vision impairments, as well as their caregivers.

 A strong app should include: